Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 • Origination charge: This is the standard fee lenders charge for the service of getting you a loan.
 Typically, this money is used to pay the broker or loan officer who got you the loan.
 It’s the originator’s commission on the deal.
 Origination charges are typically higher for borrowers with lower credit, but 1% of the loan amount is not unusual.

 • Points: Points are a charge that you pay in exchange for a lower interest rate.
-Basically, they give you the option to pay more up front so that you pay less in interest over the life of your loan.
+They give you the option to pay more up front so that you pay less in interest over the life of your loan.
 Typically, one point costs 1% of the loan amount.

 There’s a lot of administrative and legal work needed to finalize a home sale.
 The bank needs to make sure the loan it is making is backed by a valuable asset; the government needs to make a record of the deal, and collect whatever fees and taxes are allowed by law; and someone needs to deal with all of the paperwork involved.
 All that work can add up to a significant amount of money.

-• Appraisal fee: Before the deal is finalized, your bank will likely want to hire someone to confirm the value of the house.
-Appraisers look at the size of the property, the features, the condition the house is in and the price of comparable properties recently sold in the area.
-Appraisers typically charge around $300 to $500 for their services.
+Before the deal is finalized, your bank will likely want to hire someone to confirm the value of the house.
+Appraisers look at the size of the property, its features, its condition, and the price of comparable properties recently sold in the area.
+They typically charge a few hundred dollars for these services, but this amount can vary quite a bit based on where the home is located.

-• Attorney closing and settlement fees: Your lender may hire an attorney to look over the paperwork and make sure all the contracts pass legal muster.
+Your lender may hire an attorney to look over the paperwork and make sure all the contracts pass legal muster.
 The homebuyer gets to pay for that service, which usually costs between $500 and $700.
+However, if your purchase has a more complicated situation then it could take longer than expected and cost more than this amount.

 Government recording fees are charged by the local government (usually the county) for making a public record of the sale.
 The fee varies depending on location, but will probably be less than $200.